Beta particle: History

 He published his results in 1899.

 In 1900, Becquerel measured the mass-to-charge ratio (m/e) for beta particles by the method of J. J. Thomson used to study cathode rays and identify the electron.
 He found that e/m for a beta particle is the same as for Thomson's electron, and therefore suggested that the beta particle is in fact an electron.

+In 1948, the couple Maurice Goldhaber and Gertrude Scharff Goldhaber devised an experiment to further confirm that the beta particle is identical to the electron, based on the Pauli exclusion principle.
+They fired a beam of beta particles at a lead sample.
+If beta particles were different from electrons, beta particles would share orbits with electrons, and emit X-rays of a specific frequency as they cascaded to lower orbits.
+This emission did not occur meaning that beta particles could not share orbits with electrons.

 Health

 Beta particles are moderately penetrating in living tissue, and can cause spontaneous mutation in DNA.

 Beta sources can be used in radiation therapy to kill cancer cells.